 For more information on program costs, please visit our Tuition and Fees page.

 What is Brightspace?

 Brightspace is the university’s learning management system supported by the Center for Teaching (CFT) and is the MS-ACI’s online teaching platform.
-Please visit the Brightspace On-Demand Resources page where you will find more information and answers to frequently asked questions.
+Please visit the Brightspace On-Demand Resources page, where you will find more information and answers to frequently asked questions.

-The role and obligations of the trainee as a part of the organizational effort are formally defined as part of the Capstone Project proposal process.
-The Project reports to two individuals — a Project Executive from the sponsor organization and at least one Vanderbilt faculty with experience in the topic area.
+The role and obligations of the trainee as a part of the organizational effort are formally defined as part of the capstone project proposal process.
+The project reports to two individuals — a project executive from the sponsor organization and at least one Vanderbilt faculty with experience in the topic area.

 On what days and times will formal classes be held?

 Courses will be taught with the “flipped” classroom model, where didactic lectures and lab exercises or projects are delivered online to be completed on a weekly schedule.
 Your online courses are complemented by the capstone project, which allows you to address health informatics challenges at your workplace with the skills you gain from the program.

 What are the Vanderbilt School of Medicine’s Student Computing Policies?

 Vanderbilt University School of Medicine students are expected to have a laptop or desktop computer that meets certain minimum technical specifications.
 Please visit our Student Computing Policies page to find the most up-to-date policies.